rbiasini/imo-2021/problem1.md

 (3 + sqrt(1 + n)) / 2 <= (-1 + sqrt(1 + 2n)) / 2
 ```

-The obove inequality can be simpiefied to:
+The above inequality can be simplified to:

 ```
 4 + sqrt(1 + n)  <= sqrt(1 + 2n)